Massachusetts General Court: Massachusetts Bay Colony

 The earliest history of the General Court is in the original charter of 1629.
 Massachusetts Bay Colony, one of the original Thirteen Colonies, was a royally chartered joint stock company founded in 1628 in London.
 Much like other joint-stock companies of the time the first General Court was a meeting of shareholders, known as freemen.
-The "Great and General Court" was to meet in London and elect its officers and members in the same manner as other colonial charted companies of the time such as the Virginia Company and the East India Company.
-The freemen would meet annually to elect representatives in the form of a Royal Governor, a Deputy Governor, and a Council made from the directors of the company.
-These officials were to have royally assented governmental control of the colony and would be tasked with the management and defense of the colonial plantation.
-The first Court assembled would be made from these members to discuss and evaluate the situation of the colony.
+The "Great and General Court" was to meet in London and elect its officers and members in the same manner as other colonial charted companies of the time, such as the Virginia Company and the East India Company.
+The freemen would meet annually to elect representatives in the form of a Royal Governor, a Deputy Governor, and a Council made up of the directors of the company.
+These officials were to have royally assented governmental powers in and over the colony, and were tasked with the management and defense of the colonial plantation.
+The first Court assembled would be made up of such members, who could evaluate the situation of the colony, discuss its needs, and thus, with local knowledge and derivative (royally sourced) rulemaking power, manage it.

 The first meeting of the original General Court took place in London in 1629.
 The General Court selected John Endicott as its representative to the colony.
 Soon after, Governor John Winthrop and the Deputy Governor Thomas Dudley broke with protocol when they themselves traveled to New England and moved the government to Massachusetts Bay.
 Along with them came the stock holders of the company and the Council of Assistants.